 Channels 9 to 12 of the Fireface are available on the front as 1/4" TRS jacks.
-These channels use the same converters as the other Line outputs, therefore offer the same technical data (118 dBA SNR).
+These channels use the same converters as the other Line outputs, therefore offer the same technical data.

 Two hardware-based reference levels are available (set in TotalMix Output Channel Settings, Level, High or Low).
-High equals the setting Hi Gain of the other channels, Low equals -10 dBV (see table above) with +4 dBu at digital full scale.
+High equals the setting +19 dBu of the other channels, Low equals +4 dBu.
 They can thus also be used as high-quality, yet unbalanced line outputs.